ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

    data.
 Creates cryptographic keys in collaboration with the Client.

-Note: a client MAY act as a server (have listening ports).
+Note: a client may act as a server (have listening ports).

 -  Symmetric Key (K): A uniformly random bitstring as an input to the encryption algorithm, known only to Clients and Servers.
 Used to